DNS/napalm/napalm/napalm-velocity/README.rst

 .. highlight:: java

-Just include *NapalmVelocityEngine.class* in the list of apps to run::
+Just include *NapalmVelocity.class* in the list of apps to run::

 	@Service